Without a Minimal, Complete, Verifiable Example, it is hard to know what is wrong

 Why this is a problem

 Without code, users will have to guess what might be wrong with a person’s code.
 With too much code, the problem may be lost like the proverbial needle in the haystack.
-If lacking the code that exhibits the issue, then what is included is practically worthless.
+If you post code that is lacking the section that actually exhibits the issue, then what is included is practically worthless.
 And, if the code is full of compile errors or artificial bugs caused by translation to the question, these may hide the actual problem.

 Why this is worth a downvote